melby-md/melby-md.github.io/content/blog/mod11.md

 All the code was compiled with gcc 13.2.1 on linux with the `-O3` flag and ran on my notebook with an AMD Ryzen 5 5500U @ 4.0GHz.

- - Iterative: ~118 checksums per second
+ - Iterative: ~118 million checksums per second
- - SSE2: ~218 checksums per second
+ - SSE2: ~218 million checksums per second
- - SSSE3: ~237 checksums per second.
+ - SSSE3: ~237 million checksums per second.

-In the end the SSSE3 version got a 100% speed improvement over the iterative version.
+In the end, the SSSE3 version got a 100% speed improvement over the iterative version.

 If you know how to further optimize the code shown or use a different aproach